Chrome 85 arrives with tab management, 10% faster page loads, and PDF improvements

 PDF improvements

-Chrome 85 will soon let you fill out PDF forms and save them with your inputs.
+Chrome 85 will let you fill out PDF forms and save them with your inputs.
 If you open the file again, you can pick up where you left off.
 The feature is rolling out over the next few weeks.

 When you print a web page and choose the “Save as PDF” destination, Chrome will now generate a tagged PDF.
 That means it contains extra metadata about the structure of a document (such as headings, lists, tables, paragraphs, and image descriptions).
 Tagged PDFs are more accessible to users with disabilities, such as people who use a screen reader, and are easier for software to automatically process and extract data.
-If you don’t see this feature available, you may want to turn on the chrome://flags/#export-tagged-pdf flag.
+If you don’t see this feature available right away, you may want to turn on the chrome://flags/#export-tagged-pdf flag.

 Android and iOS